SantoriniDave.com

 Luxury Hotels

-Palazzo Manfredi (Celio): The ultimate splurge, offering jaw-dropping, direct views of the Colosseum from its rooms and spectacular rooftop restaurant.
+Palazzo Manfredi (Celio): A nice splurge, offering jaw-dropping, direct views of the Colosseum from its rooms and a spectacular rooftop restaurant.

 H10 Palazzo Galla (Trevi/Monti Border): A chic and modern hotel with a beautiful rooftop terrace, perfectly located between Monti and the Trevi Fountain.